josephg/librope/README.md

 librope is _fast_.
 It will happily perform ~1-5 million edit operations per second, depending on the size of your strings.
 Inserts and deletes in librope outperform straight C strings for any document longer than a few hundred bytes.

-This library is still pretty new.
-Let me know if you find any issues!

 Usage
 -----